scribe-security/docs/docs/other-integrations/admission-controller.md

 | attest-CycloneDX-json | attest | In-toto Attestation | yes |
 | statement-slsa |  | In-toto Statement | no |
 | attest-slsa |  | In-toto Attestations | yes |

+> Note using pure `cyclonedx-json` format is currently supported by the admission.

 ### Evidence Stores
 Each storer can be used to store, find and download evidence, unifying all the supply chain evidence into a system is an important part to be able to query any subset for policy validation.